bw-math/bw-math/source/notes/statistics/00_INTRODUCTION.rst

 | 10    | Alain Badiou        |
 +-------+---------------------+

 Once each individual in the population is associated with an *index*, random numbers are generated; the indices that are selected by the random number generator then tell us what individuals to select for the sample.
+For example, we must get the numbers *3*, *6*, *10* and from this, we would then construct a sample of individuals: *Edmund Husserl*, *Gottlob Frege*, *Alain Badiou*.

 .. _systematic_sampling: